YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/edit_operations.rst

         .. cpp:enumerator:: not_set

-            Default value to which all configuration data is initialized to, indicating no operation has been selected.
+            Default value to which all configuration data is initialized to, indicating no filter has been selected.
 If no operation is selected, ``merge`` is performed

 Example usage
 ~~~~~~~~~~~~~~~

-An example of setting the operation for an :cpp:class:`entity<Entity>` (address family) under :cpp:class:`openconfig BGP<ydk::openconfig_bgp::Bgp>` is shown below
+An example of setting the filter for an :cpp:class:`entity<Entity>` (address family) under :cpp:class:`openconfig BGP<ydk::openconfig_bgp::Bgp>` is shown below

 .. code-block:: c++
   :linenos: